-From the Chief Executive is intended to keep you, as a SATIC member, more informed of what I'm doing, as Chief Executive, of your industry body.
+My regular newsletters are intended to keep you, as a SATIC member, more informed of what I'm doing, as General Manager of your industry body.
 The work I do is on your behalf, so I don't want this to be a one-way conversation.
 I invite your responses, direction, contributions and comments, please do so by making a comment at the end of each item.